 The March CE Primary School

-SEND Policy and Information Report
+SEND and Inclusion Policy and Information Report 2020

-Review Date: Summer 2019 (To be reviewed annually)
+Review Date: Summer 2021 (To be reviewed annually)

 Relationship to other policies

-This policy has links with all other policies, especially the teaching for learning, school behaviour, equal opportunities, disability equality scheme and accessibility plan, assessment, medicine, freedom of information and data protection and the anti-bullying policy.
+This policy has links with all other policies, especially the teaching for learning, school behaviour, equal opportunities, designated teacher policy (looked after and previously looked after children), safeguarding policy, disability equality scheme and accessibility plan, assessment, medicine, freedom of information and data protection and the anti-bullying policy.

 Section 1

 Who can I contact for further information?